-22,000 kg of expanded polystyrene
+22,000 kg

 In 2023 around 22,000 kg of polystyrene have been recovered, equals to 99% of the delivered material, accounting for a total of 3 trips and 808.006 km travelled.
 The destination of the recovered polystyrene is for the production of insulation materials for civil and industrial buildings.